Alabama Landlord-Tenant Law 2026: 1-Month Deposit Cap & 7-Day Notices

 Alabama law strictly prohibits self-help evictions.
 Landlords cannot:

-Violations can result in liability for actual damages, plus up to three months' periodic rent, and reasonable attorney's fees under §35-9A-407.
+Violations can allow the tenant to recover possession or terminate the rental agreement and recover the greater of actual damages or up to three months' periodic rent, plus reasonable attorney's fees under §35-9A-407.

 Retaliation Protections